Any recipe will taste absolutely delicious with Mixed Herbs!

 This herb is similar to the flavor and scent of oregano; it’s earthy and herbal with a touch of mint.
 Thyme is also good for fish, soups, stuffings, chicken, pasta, eggs, sauces, meats, vegetables, and cheeses.

-Undoubtedly, all of the herbs mentioned in this recipe are flavorful, fragrant, and good for your health!
+Undoubtedly, all the herbs mentioned in this recipe are flavorful, fragrant, and good for your health!
 Herbs are truly useful, high quality, and nutritious for any dish!

 Directions